daysai/cgr/README.md

 ```

-npm registry is different from yarn registry
+npm registry is different from yarn registry, N for npm, Y for yarn

 ```
 $ cgr ls